 For full details and advice about auditions and interviews, please visit the Acting Auditions and Interviews section of the Conservatoire website.

-To maximise your learning experience, the intake for the course is restricted to 14 students each year.
+To maximise your learning experience, we only select a limited number of students each year for this course.
 Admission to this course is via audition.
-Please see our 'Guidance for Applicants' for more information.
+Please see our 'Audition Preparation Guidance' for more information.

 Don't meet our entry requirements?
 You could apply for courses at our International College.